RickP/MiCube_BLE/README.md

 # MiCube_BLE

 Interfacing a Xiaomi Rubic's Cube to an ESP 32.
 This is some pretty bad code.
-I just wanted to make it work.
+I only wanted to make it work.
 The decoding stuff is based on the work of [wachino](https://github.com/wachino/xiaomi-mi-smart-rubik-cube).
 I just ported it to C without caring about a nice API or optimization.